cloudknit-io/cloudknit/README.md

 ```
 </details>

-### Provision
+### 2. Provision

-CloudKnit Control Plane running in Kubernetes uses the Environment definition & runs various Components(Terraform, Helm Charts, etc.) in the right order.
+CloudKnit Control Plane running in Kubernetes uses the Environment definition & runs various Components (Terraform, Helm Charts, etc.) in the right order.
 It also provides Visibility & Workflow while Provisioning the environment.

-### Detect Drift + Reconciliation
+### 3. Detect Drift + Reconciliation

 Like Kubernetes does drift detection for k8s apps & reconciles them to match the desired state in source control, CloudKnit does drift detection for the entire environment (infra + apps) & reconciles them.

 Note: In case of Infrastructure as Code CloudKnit provides an ability to see the plan & get manual approval before running the IaC to make sure it doesn't destroy any resources you don't want to, especially in Production environments.

-### Teardown
+### 4. Teardown

 You might want to teardown environments when they are not used to save costs.
 CloudKnit provides a single line change using flag `teardown` in the Environment YAML.
 Once `teardown` flag is set to true and definition is pushed to Source Control, CloudKnit picks up the change and tears the environment down by destroying individual components in the correct order.